cekrem/elm-ci-setup/README.md

 ## Contributing

-Have experience with other CI systems (CircleCI, Jenkins, Azure Pipelines, etc.)?
+Have experience with other CI systems (Jenkins, Travis CI, etc.)?
 Contributions are welcome!